The Unique “Spanish Lisp” Pronunciation Feature: Where, Why and How It’s Used

 If you’re a U.S.-based Spanish speaker like I am, you might have some questions about why Spaniards pronounce the s sound differently from Latin American Spanish speakers.

-The Spanish lisp can potentially affect the pronunciation of three different letters: s, z and c (when it’s followed by an e or an i).
+The Spanish lisping pronunciation can potentially affect the pronunciation of three different letters: s, z and c (when it’s followed by an e or an i).

 Depending on where you are and who you’re talking to, these letters can take one of two sounds: They either sound like an English s or an English soft th, like you can hear at the end of the word “tooth.”

-2. Ceceo — In areas with the ceceo, you pronounce s, z and c like the th in “tooth,” that’s called ceceo.
-The verb form is cecear.
+2. Ceceo — In areas with the ceceo, you pronounce s, z and c like the th in “tooth.”
+The verb for using this pronunciation is cecear.

-3. Seseo — In areas with the seseo, you pronounce all three of these letters like an English s, that’s called seseo, and the verb is sesear.
+3. Seseo — In areas with the seseo, you pronounce all three of these letters like an English s.
+The verb for pronouncing like this is sesear.

 There’s an often-repeated myth that King Ferdinand of Spain had a lisp, and that his countrymen imitated him as a form of respect, which led to the development of the Spanish lisp.

 It’s more likely that ceceo and distinción had their roots in medieval Spanish speech patterns, which developed naturally over time to regional variations.

 In fact, a large percentage of early settlers in the New World colonies came from Andalucía and the Canary Islands—both seseo areas.
 Thus, this linguistic form eventually took predominance in the New World.